oracle-livelabs/oci/oci-stack-monitoring-fundamentals/discovery/discovery.md

 	![EBS discovery slide-out, with lower fields completed, highlighting the cancel link](images/4-3-discovery.png " ")

-	* Next enter your WebLogic admin server credentils beginning with the username, here you will enter **wlsadmin**, then enter the any value for the user's password.
+	* Next enter your WebLogic admin server credentials beginning with the username, here you will enter **wlsadmin**, then enter the any value for the user's password.
 	* When selecting the Management Agent field, a drop-down list of all known agents within your compartment are shown.
 EBS can be monitored either by a locally installed agent, or an agent installed on another host.
 Here you can select any agent in the list.
 	* Ensure the radio button is selected to discovery in both Stack Monitoring and Logging Analytics.
 	* To gain access to advanced monitoring features, we will select Enterprise Edition.